inspirer/textmapper/documentation.md

 	%left '+' '-';
 	%left '*' '/' '%';

-Operators on the first line have the lowest precedence.
-Each subsequent line introduces a new, higher precedence level.
+Operators that appears first in the file have the lowest precedence.
+Each subsequent preecedence directive introduces a new, higher precedence level.
 On the same level, operators are interchangeable and have the same associativity (left, right, or nonassoc).
 The precedence rules must be located in the parser section of a grammar and can be interspersed with non-terminals definitions.

 To resolve shift/reduce conflicts, Textmapper, first, assigns a precedence to a rule.
 By default, it takes the precedence of the last terminal on the right-hand side of the rule.
 This can be overridden using a `%prec <terminal>` rule modifier.
 The rule modifier must be at the end of the rule, after a semantic action and before an arrow declaring an AST node.